ThanosGkou/exso/README.md

   ([see more here](#implemented-reports))
   - As of version v1.0.0, there are:
     - 63 implemented reports for the greek power system & power exchange, and;

-    - 5 types of Entso-e reports (Load, Generation per Type, Day-Ahead Prices, Exchange Schedule, Observed Flows) for almost all of the ENTSO-e listed countries
+[//]: # (    - 5 types of Entso-e reports &#40;Load, Generation per Type, Day-Ahead Prices, Exchange Schedule, Observed Flows&#41; for almost all of the ENTSO-e listed countries)

 -----